genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/index.md

 - have both Genesis and third-party Web Components at your disposal
 - supercharge development with built-in page structuring and routing

-Our simple-to-follow guides will enable you to become an effective user of Fuse within days.
+Our simple-to-follow guides will enable you to become an effective user of GPALX within days.